sebastianwebber/patroni-setup/README.md

 # Patroni SET UP

-This repo is inspired by [this post](https://pgstef.github.io/2022/07/11/patroni_on_pure_raft.html) and it consists in the set up of 3 "VMs with ssh" started by vagrant, and the ansible setup to install patroni.
+This repo is inspired by [this post](https://pgstef.github.io/2022/07/11/patroni_on_pure_raft.html) and it consists in the set up of 3 "VMs with ssh" started by vagrant, and the ansible setup(that runs on docker too) to install patroni.

 ## Requirements